IEEEBerkeley/hope-www/labs/microcontroller/microcontroller_lab.rst

    .. image:: ledblink_demo.jpg

-You will need an LED and X Ω resistor to assemble this circuit.
+You will need an LED and X Ω resistor (figure out what value you need) to assemble this circuit.

 #.
 Connect the anode (positive terminal) of the LED to the resistor and the
    cathode (negative terminal) to ground.